MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/delegates-protocols-and-events.md

 ---
-title: "Events, Protocols and Delegates"
+title: "Events, Protocols and Delegates in Xamarin.iOS"
-description: "This article presents the key iOS technologies used to receive callbacks and to populate user interface controls with data.
-These technologies are events, protocols, and delegates.
-This article explains what each of these is, and how each is used from C#.
-It demonstrates how Xamarin.iOS uses iOS controls to expose familiar .NET events, as well as how Xamarin.iOS provides support for Objective-C concepts such as protocols and delegates (Objective-C delegates should not be confused with C# delegates).
-This article also provides examples that show how protocols are used – both as the basis for Objective-C delegates and in non-delegate scenarios." ms.prod: xamarin ms.assetid: 7C07F0B7-9000-C540-0FC3-631C29610447 ms.technology: xamarin-ios
+description: "This document describes how to work with events, protocols, and delegates in Xamarin.iOS.
+These fundamental concepts are ubiquitous in Xamarin.iOS development." ms.prod: xamarin ms.assetid: 7C07F0B7-9000-C540-0FC3-631C29610447 ms.technology: xamarin-ios